toolsdark/spoof-email/README.md

   # DARKEY - THE EMAIL SPOOFER

  *This Email Spoofer Tool is designed to facilitate email spoofing, which is the act of forging or faking the sender's email address in an email message.
-These tools are typically used for various purposes, some legitimate, but often they are associated with malicious activities, such as phishing, spamming, or cyberattacks.*
+Our tools are typically used for various purposes, some legitimate, but often they are associated with malicious activities, such as phishing, spamming, or cyberattacks.*
   <br>
   <hr>